wrasdf/online-doc/README.md

 ### Tech Requirements
 - use docker + docker-compose for local development

-- Easy to deploy to k8s cluster

-- Use Postgres DB for data consistency

 - FrontEnd Side
   - Use React + next.js to implement UI part